 The information blackout represents a significant threat to the conduct of democracy Mauritania at a time when transparency is needed to ensure a free and fair transition of power.

 NetBlocks diffscans, which map the IP address space of a country in real time, show internet connectivity levels and corresponding outages.
-Purposeful internet outages generally have a distinct network pattern used by NetBlocks to determine and attribute the root cause of an outage, a process known as attribution which follows detection and classification stages..
+Purposeful internet outages may have a distinct network pattern used by NetBlocks to determine and attribute the root cause of an outage, a process known as attribution which follows detection and classification stages..
 Charts in this report are not normalized and primarily represent fixed-line connectivity.

 NetBlocks is an internet monitor working at the intersection of digital rights, cyber-security and internet governance.
 Independent and non-partisan, NetBlocks strives to deliver a fair and inclusive digital future for all.